-1. Develop the harvesting and aquaculture sectors of the fishing industry by providing long-term, fixed-rate loans.
+1. To develop the harvesting and aquaculture sectors of the fishing industry by providing long-term fixed-rate loans.

-The chartered banks consider lending to these sectors to be higher risk than other portfolio choices, so government developmental financing is essential to service the credit needs of the harvesting and aquaculture economic sectors.
+The chartered banks consider lending to these sectors to be of higher risk than lending to other portfolio choices; so government developmental financing is essential to service the credit needs of the harvesting and aquaculture economic sectors.